HomeMy Account

 Copyright at the University of Guelph

-Almost any format you can think of is subject to copyright protection: books, journals, newspapers, performances, software, sound recordings, videos, works of art, photographs, and other resources.
-Copyright also protects content found on the internet.
-Copyright applies as soon as a work is created; no registration is required.
-In Canada, copyright protection for a work generally lasts for the lifetime of the author, plus 50 years.
+Almost any format of work you can think of is subject to copyright: books, journals, newspapers, performances, software, web pages, sound recordings, videos, broadcast signals, works of art, photographs, and more.
+Copyright protection is also automatic, meaning a work is protected as soon as it is created; no registration of copyright ownership is required.
+The term of copyright protection for a work in Canada is generally the lifetime of the author plus 70 years, with some exceptions.

-Canadian copyright law protects the rights of copyright owners, but users of copyright-protected works also have rights within the law.
-The Copyright Act includes exceptions that allow users to copy and share works in certain circumstances, without having to seek permission, or pay copyright fees.
-Fair dealing is the best-known, and the most used exception, as it’s available to anyone and allows copies to be made in a wide range of circumstances.
-The University’s Fair Dealing Policy describes this exception in more detail.
+Canadian copyright law protects copyright owners from unauthorized use of their works, but users of copyright-protected works also have rights within the law.
+The Copyright Act includes exceptions, also known as users’ rights, that permit the copying and sharing of works in certain circumstances, without having to seek permission or pay copyright fees.
+Fair dealing is the best-known, and the most used exception, as it is available to anyone and allows copies to be made in a wide range of circumstances.
+Learn more about the fair dealing exception and the University’s Fair Dealing Policy

-In addition to the Copyright Act, license agreements, and terms of use such as those found on websites also determine how materials can be copied and distributed.
-In some cases, terms of use may be more restrictive than what is permitted in the Copyright Act.
-Library materials which are subject to license restrictions generally have those restrictions posted in Omni.
+In addition to the Copyright Act, license agreements and terms of use such as those found on websites also determine how materials can be copied and distributed.
+Use of library licensed resources is governed by the Acceptable Use of Online Resources policy

 The library is home to the University’s Copyright Officer.
-The role of the Copyright Officer is to provide guidance on using copyright-protected works and to promote awareness and understanding of the rights and obligations that each of us has with respect to copyright.
-General guidelines on permitted copyright practices in the context of library and university activities are outlined in the Copyright Guidelines.
+The Copyright Officer provides guidance on using copyright-protected works and promotes awareness and understanding of the rights and obligations that each of us has with respect to copyright.

 Get assistance